 Like everything, experiential travel has its imperfections.

-Experiential travel companies are appearing everywhere and packaging the “travel experience".
-Yet not everyone has the time or knowledge to seek out the perfect local community so sometimes we have to count on others to do the groundwork.
+Experiential travel companies are appearing everywhere and packaging the “travel experience” as a marketing ploy.
+Using such companies is not necessarily bad, because we don’t always have the time or knowledge to seek out the perfect local community; sometimes, we have to count on others to do the groundwork.

 As certain less-frequented places become more popular, they will attract more visitors and risk becoming just like those places where busloads drop off their charges.